abra-code/replay/README.md

 "replay" allows sending a stream of actions via stdin when the playlist file is not specified.
 Actions may be executed serially or concurrently but without dependency analysis.
-Dependency analysis requires a complete set of actions to create a graph while streaming starts execution immediately as the action requests arrive.
+Dependency analysis requires a complete set of actions to create a graph, while streaming starts execution immediately as the action requests arrive.
 Concurrent execution is default, which does not guarantee the order of actions but a new option:
 --ordered-output has been added to ensure the output order is the same as action scheduling order.